 Named after the album Pink Moon, by Nick Drake, the bar was designed by Sans-Arc Studio, with graphics and brand identity by Peculiar Familia.

 The watering hole occupies a site 3.66 metres wide by 28 metres deep.
 Photo: Supplied

 This is the fifth design award for the bar owned by Crispian Fielke, Josh Baker, Dana Whyte, Matt Standen and Marshall King.

-Fourth-year graduate architect Matiya Marovich took inspiration from travels to Nepal, basing his design on the idea of a campsite or place for the weary traveller to rest.
+Designer Matiya Marovich took inspiration from travels to Nepal, basing his design on the idea of a campsite or place for the weary traveller to rest.